Best Laptops Under $500: Powerful Performance on a Budget

 One thing I like is the variety of ports it offers, including USB, HDMI, and a card reader.
 However, it would have been nice if the USB-C port could also charge the laptop.
 Instead, it uses a standard pin charger, which is a bit old-fashioned but easy to replace if needed.

-The battery life is claimed to be up to 14 hours, but in reality, it’s closer to 9 or 9.5 hours with regular use.
+The battery life is claimed to be up to 14 hours, but in real-world use it delivers 8–9 hours during light browsing or streaming and 2–3 hours under mixed productivity or video calls.

 For those who plan to use the Lenovo IdeaPad 1 for routine, low-demanding tasks, it is an adequate and reasonably priced option overall.